bibanon/bibanon/4chan---The-Quinnspiracy.md

 * **2014-08-17** - A year and a half later, Zoe’s ex-boyfriend, Eron, makes "The Zoe Post" speaking out against her.
 Mundane Matt makes a video about the issue, which is later removed in a false DMCA claim by Zoe Quinn herself.
 Ouren reveals on Twitter that he was sexually harassed by Quinn, and is silenced by Phil Fish.

+* **<Wizard-chan gets blamed date, information, etc.>**

-* **2013-02-14** - Depression Quest, developed by The Quinnspiracy, is released.
+* **2013-02-14 **- Depression Quest, developed by The Quinnspiracy, is released.
 Praise from several vidya news outlets follow.
 Critics of the game are labelled misogynists by said outlets and journalists, and the shitstorm begins.

 ## 4chan Threads